Best Things to Do in Myeongdong, Seoul

 Reclaim your youth on Myeongdong Shopping Street

+Ask any first-time visitor to Seoul what they know about Myeong-dong and it’s shopping.
+At the heart of the consumerist madness is Myeongdong Shopping Street (Myeongdong 8-gil).
 This popular shopping street in Jung-gu comprises a stretch of boutiques and department stores.
 They provide never-ending excuses to dispense with your won while visiting Seoul.

 Shopping

-Myeongdong Shopping Street hangs among the best shopping areas in Seoul.
+Myeongdong Shopping Street hangs among the coolest shopping areas in Seoul.
 Whereas fashion is front and centre elsewhere in Seoul, Myeongdong is all about lookin’ good.
 Myeong-dong is home to a wave of popular Korean skincare and cosmetics shops.

 Striving for a more youthful look and want to rejuvenate?
 The Myeongdong Shopping Street area is the mecca for it in South Korea.
 Korean cosmetics brands dominate the scene here.
 Look out for Innisfree, Nature Republic, Etude House, and Too Cool For School.

 Finding clothing & accessories isn’t difficult in the area either.
-Plenty of international brands grace the street including Uniqlo, H&M, and Guess.
+Plenty of international brands grace the street, including Uniqlo, H&M, and Guess.

 Built up an appetite?
 You’ll also find a handful of excellent international & Korean restaurants in the area.
 There’s a great selection of street food vendors, too.
 Snacks to seek out include tornado potatoes, roasted lobster with cheese, and Korean egg toast.